Providing the security you need for your home purchase

 RBFCU’s preferred title company will help you secure title insurance for your home, which protects you and your lender.
 We’ll help you complete the paperwork needed to finalize your loan and the purchase of your property.

 Finalize and close on your loan at one of our many RBFCU branch locations across Texas.
-Our preferred title company is licensed in more than 25 Texas counties and provides easy, efficient service options in Austin, Dallas, Houston, San Antonio and surrounding areas.
+Our preferred title company is licensed in more than 25 Texas counties and provides easy, efficient service options in Austin, Corpus Christi, Dallas, Houston, San Antonio and surrounding areas.

 No nickel-and-diming on fees